-If the initial intake meetings are conducted by someone other than the Title IX Coordinator, he or she will report his or her initial assessment following the initial intake meetings, to the Title IX Coordinator and to the Director of Public Safety.
+If the initial intake meetings are conducted by someone other than the Title IX Coordinator, they will report their initial assessment following the initial intake meetings, to the Title IX Coordinator and to the Director of Public Safety.
 The Title IX Coordinator, the Director of Public Safety and The Intake Officer will consider the nature of the report, the safety of the individuals involved and of the campus community, and the Complainant and Respondent's expressed preferences for resolution.
 The Title IX Coordinator will then decide whether to refer the matter for investigation.
 See Section VIII below.